hershel-theodore-layton/test-chain/README.md

 By passing `--ci` to `vendor/bin/test-chain`, you assert the chain.hack file was correct and invoke the tests in the same way as with `--run`.

+## Performance on small test suites

+By default hhvm will try to jit your tests as you run them, unless overriden in your global hhvm configuration.
+This is not helpful on most small test suites.
+`vendor/bin/test-chain-no-jit` behaves exactly like `vendor/bin/test-chain`, but
+invokes hhvm without the jit.
+This can shave of a second of your test execution time.
+It will run a test suite with a handful of fast tests in 0.5 seconds instead of 1.5 seconds.

+If you want to run your tests in 0.05 seconds, you can host your tests as a web server. `hhvm -m server -p <%port%>` and curl `http://localhost:<%port%>/tests/test-chain/run.hack`.
+This will not crawl your tests directory for new test functions.
+Chained tests on existing functions will be found and run, but new `<<TestChain\\Discover>>` functions must be explicitly crawled for with the CLI script.

 ## Upgrades and compatibility

 When the codegen for `chain.hack` changes, all invocations with `--ci` will fail.